BEagle1984/silverback/docs/_docs/3-advanced/307-iinboundmessage.md

 toc: false
 ---

-When a message is consumed Silverback will wrap it into an `IInboundMessage` and push it through the message bus.
-It will afterwords be unboxed and pushed again into the bus in its original form, so that you can subscribe to the pure message model.
+When a message is consumed Silverback wraps it into an `IInboundMessage` and pushs it to the message bus.
+Afterwards the message will be unwrapped and pushed again to the message bus, in its pure form.
+That means you can subscribe to receive the wrapped message and also the pure message.

-You can anyhow take advantage of this internal mechanic to gain access to the transport information of the message, since the `IInboundMessage` holds all endpoint, offset and headers data.
+You can take advantage of this mechanism to gain access to the transport information of the message, since the `IInboundMessage` holds all this information like endpoint, offset and headers data.

 Subscribing to the `IInboundMessage` works exactly the same as subscribing to any other message.